 1.1 Site Details

-The site is situated in at the mouth of Grey Horse Channel North East of Cheese Bay, North Uist (Figure 1).
-Details of the sites are provided in Error!
-Reference source not found..
-The receiving water is defined as Sound of Harris.
+The site is situated in Grey Horse Channel North East of Cheese Bay, North Uist (Figure 1).
+Details of the site are provided in Table 2 (Grey Horse Channel).
+The receiving water is defined as the Sound of Harris.